How to Reduce the Self-Employment Tax You Owe

-The 15.3 percent self-employment tax is composed of a 12.4 percent Social Security tax on the first $128,400 of net self-employment income for the year 2018 and a Medicare tax of 2.9 percent on all net self-employment income.
+The 15.3% self-employment tax is composed of a 12.4% Social Security tax on the first $137,700 of net self-employment income for the year 2020 ($142,800 in 2021) and a Medicare tax of 2.9% on all net self-employment income.

-The $128,400 ceiling is called the "Social Security wage base."
+The $137,700 ceiling is called the "Social Security wage base."
 It represents the maximum amount of income from wages and net self-employment income that's subject to the Social Security tax.
 This base increases a little each year to adjust for inflation.

 You would next adjust your net self-employment by multiplying it by 92.35%, which allows you to subtract out 7.65% as a business expense.
-The adjusted 92.35% takes into account that part of the Social Security and Medicare taxes are a deductible business expense for employers.
+The adjusted 92.35% takes into account the part of the Social Security and Medicare taxes as a deductible business expense for employers.

-Increase Your Business Expenses
+1. Increase Your Business Expenses

 Above-the-line deductions for health insurance, SEP-IRA contributions, or solo 401(k) contributions will not reduce your self-employment tax, either.
 These deductions only reduce the federal income tax.

-Increase the Self-Employment Tax During Years With Losses
+2. Increase Tax During Years With Losses

-In general, you need at least 40 Social Security credits over their lifetimes to be eligible for retirement benefits and at least five years of credits out of 10 to be eligible for disability benefits.
+In general, you need at least 40 Social Security credits over your lifetime to be eligible for retirement benefits and at least five years of credits out of 10 to be eligible for disability benefits.

-Self-employed people who are facing a year in which they have lost money—their expenses were greater than their incomes—or a year in which their incomes are significantly lower can use a special method, known as the "optional method," to increase their self-employment tax.
+Self-employed people who are facing a year in which they have lost money—their expenses were greater than their incomes—or a year in which their incomes are significantly lower than usual can use a special method, known as the "optional method," to increase their self-employment tax.

-Self-employed persons who are not farmers or fisherman are limited to using this optional method only five times during their lifetimes.
+Self-employed persons who are not farmers or fishermen are limited to using the optional method only five times during their lifetimes.
 Rules for this method are found in the Instructions for Schedule SE.

-Consider Forming an S-Corporation
+3. Consider Forming an S-Corporation